 " Although she looks like any other little girl, the trauma she suffered has left scars that will last a lifetime without ongoing therapy. "

 Every Monday, Maddie has been receiving speech therapy and psychological support from Act for Kids to build on her relationship with her grandmother to encourage safe separation and develop speech and language skills.

 " After two months of intensive integrated therapy, Maddie had a breakthrough. "

-One Monday morning, the normally reserved and very anxious little girl greeted her therapist with a wide grin, declaring that she loves Mondays, because she can spend time with her therapists and grandmother doing fun activities and afterwards everyone is really happy.
+One Monday morning, the normally reserved and very anxious little girl greeted her therapist with a wide grin, declaring that she loves Mondays because she can spend time with her therapists and grandmother doing fun activities and afterward everyone is really happy.

 Maddie can now communicate using phrases and short sentences with a range of vocabulary and expression, resulting in improved outcomes at home and at school.
 However, due to Maddie’s complex learning needs, her therapy has become more intensive from one session to the next.